-- Disabilities: This includes physical, mental, intellectual or sensory impairments which may hinder someone's full and effective participation in society on the same footing as others. - Health problems: Barriers may result from health issues including severe illnesses, chronic diseases, or any other physical or mental health-related situation that prevents from participating in the programmes. - Barriers linked to education and training systems: Individuals performing poorly in education and training systems for various reasons and for early school-leavers, NEETs (people not in education, employment or training) and low-qualified adults may face barriers.
+- Disabilities: This includes physical, mental, intellectual or sensory impairments which, in interaction with various barriers, may hinder someone's full and effective participation in society on the same footing as others11. - Health problems: Barriers may result from health issues including severe illnesses, chronic diseases, or any other physical or mental health-related situation that prevents from participating in the programmes. - Barriers linked to education and training systems: Individuals performing poorly in education and training systems for various reasons and for early school-leavers, NEETs (people not in education, employment or training) and low-qualified adults may face barriers.
 Although other factors may play a role, these educational difficulties, while they may also be linked to personal circumstances, mostly result from an educational system which creates structural limitations and/or does not fully take into account the individual's particular needs.
 Individuals can also face barriers to participation when the structure of curricula makes it difficult to undertake a learning or training mobility abroad as part of their studies. - Cultural differences: While cultural differences may be perceived as barriers by people from any backgrounds, they can particularly affect people with fewer opportunities.
-Such differences may represent significant barriers to learning in general, all the more for people with a migrant or refugee background especially newly-arrived migrants -, people belonging to a national or ethnic minority, sign language users, people with linguistic adaptation and cultural inclusion difficulties, etc. Being exposed to foreign languages and cultural differences when taking part in any kind of programme activities may put off individuals and somehow limit the benefits from their participation.
+Such differences may represent significant barriers to learning in general, all the more for people with a migrant or refugee background especially newly-arrived migrants, people belonging to a national or ethnic minority, sign language users, people with linguistic adaptation

+9 Commission Implementing Decision - framework of inclusion measures of Erasmus+ and European Solidarity Corps 2021-27: https://erasmus-plus.ec.europa.eu/document/commission-decision-framework-inclusion-2021-27 and cultural inclusion difficulties, etc. Being exposed to foreign languages and cultural differences when taking part in any kind of programme activities may put off individuals and somehow limit the benefits from their participation.
 And such cultural differences may even prevent potential participants from applying for support through the programmes, thereby representing an entry barrier altogether.